 This article focuses mostly on what you, the sleeper, can do to stay dry… but, if you’re looking for more tips, you’ll want to read how to tent in the rain for even more tips on keeping you and your tent dry when camping.

-Why does moisture occur in the tent?
+First, why does moisture occur in the tent?

 Have you ever woke in a tent wondering why everything feels wet?
 Or, perhaps you’ve rubbed against the tent wall and gotten your sleeve damp?
 Or maybe you’ve worried that your tent leaks… but then realize it’s not even raining out?